There are two types of charitable lead trusts. Each has its own tax benefits.

 The trust makes a series of usually fixed payments to the charity from the investment proceeds and/or principal.

 At the end of the payments to the charitable beneficiary, either you, a family member, or some other beneficiary you designated receives the remainder of the trust.
+The charity can usually be any qualified organization you choose such as the Knights of Columbus.

 What is the difference between a grantor charitable lead trust and a non-grantor charitable lead trust?